invariant-labs/protocol/docs/docs/alephium/overview.md

 ### Src

-The "Src" directory contains the sdk package that can be used to interact with dex and macros designed for efficient end-to-end testing.
+The "Src" directory contains the sdk package that can be used to interact with dex and functions suite designed for efficient end-to-end testing.
 A comprehensive description of the sdk package can be found [here](sdk.md).
- Meanwhile the macros abstract low-level calls and transaction building, allowing developers to focus solely on verifying expected logic during tests.
+Meanwhile the functions suite simplifies transaction building, allowing developers to focus solely on verifying expected logic during tests.
 This minimizes code repetition, simplifies the testing interface, and ensures a clear and concise testing environment.

 ### Test